IParraMartin/SNA-Graphs/README.md

 # SNA-Graphs
-A repository with Social Network Analysis (SNA) graphs
+A repository with Social Network Analysis (SNA) graphs created in Gephi

+## Contents
+- Graphs in different formats (.PNG, .SVG)
+- CSV files of the graphs' nodes and edges